Cho Hyun-ju: Concept and creation

 Park Sung-hoon portrayed Hyun-ju.
 He worked with trans people in order to portray the character accurately.

 The character of Cho Hyun-ju was developed by Squid Game creator Hwang Dong-hyuk, who compared her in purpose to the character Ali Abdul from the first season of Squid Game.
 Where he included Ali to represent people in South Korea who are marginalized in non-financial ways, he wanted to include a transgender character to do the same in season 2.
 He hoped that her choices, actions, and the way she "carries herself in the game" would raise awareness of issues surrounding trans people in South Korea.
 Hwang intended to cast a trans actor in the role, but found that there were "close to no actors that are openly trans" due to the marginalization of LGBTQ+ people in South Korean society, and expressed displeasure with this.
 Hwang believed Hyun-ju would be the "most beloved" character of the season.

+Roh Jae-won originally had the role of Hyun-ju, but then Hwang had Park Sung-hoon to take over the role.
+Jae-won then had gotten a separate role as Nam-gyu.

 Hwang ultimately decided to cast actor Park Sung-hoon, a cisgender man.
 Park believed that he was cast because of a "feminine side" that he developed through growing up with sisters, as well as his performance in the 2021 film Hee-soo.
 He stated that he approached his performance with "more detail and caution", consulting with trans people to make sure Hyun-ju was not caricaturized.
 Park avoided exaggerating gestures such as his voice, feeling that altering his naturally deep speaking-tone would "undermine the emotional authenticity".
 The character's short bangs were chosen by Park, according to him.
 Describing the character, Park said that Hyun-ju shows "incredible strength, decisiveness, and natural leadership" despite the prejudices she faces, calling her "inspiring" and a character who "breaks down stereotypes".
 While discussing the fight-choreography for Hyun-ju, stunt-coordinator Park Young-sick explained that, unlike many other characters' fighting which has a "raw survival-action feel", Hyun-ju needed a more "professional feel", taking her "background, profession, and physical [ability] into account".

 Hyun-ju is voiced in the Hindi dub by genderfluid performer Sushant Divgikar, and in the English dub by nonbinary transfeminine actor Nicky Endres.